 201.3 The singular number includes the plural, and the plural number includes the singular.

-201.4 The word “Shall” is mandatory; the word “May” is permissive.
+201.4 The word “Shall” is mandatory; the word “May” is permissive; the word “Should” means something that is encouraged but not mandated.

 201.5 The words “Used” or “Occupied” include the words “Intended, Designed, or Arranged to be Used or Occupied”.